awsdocs/aws-direct-connect-user-guide/doc_source/virtualgateways.md

 + An accepted virtual private gateway proposal, or a deleted virtual private gateway proposal remains visible for 3 days\.
 + A virtual private gateway can be associated with a Direct Connect gateway and also attached to a virtual interface\.

 To connect your AWS Direct Connect connection to a VPC in the same Region only, you can create a Direct Connect gateway\.
 Or, you can create a private virtual interface and attach it to the virtual private gateway for the VPC\.
-For more information, see [Creating a private virtual interface](create-vif.md#create-private-vif) and [VPN CloudHub](https://docs.aws.amazon.com/vpc/latest/userguide/VPN_CloudHub.html)\.
+For more information, see [Create a private virtual interface](create-vif.md#create-private-vif) and [VPN CloudHub](https://docs.aws.amazon.com/vpc/latest/userguide/VPN_CloudHub.html)\.

 To use your AWS Direct Connect connection with a VPC in another account, you can create a hosted private virtual interface for that account\.
 When the owner of the other account accepts the hosted virtual interface, they can choose to attach it either to a virtual private gateway or to a Direct Connect gateway in their account\.
 For more information, see [AWS Direct Connect virtual interfaces](WorkingWithVirtualInterfaces.md)\.